 Spend time investing in your children.
 Be a good example to them and their biggest fan.
 Do not be afraid to discipline your child.
 In doing so you are actually loving them and helping them mature into emotionally healthy adults.
 They probably will not recognize how hard it is to be a good parent until they become a parent themselves.

 Reality check – there is no perfect parent.
-We all fail at times so don’t be afraid, to be honest, and admit it to yourself and to your child.
-But remember… just as we run a race, so we are running in a race with time.
+We all fail at times so be honest and admit that to yourself and to your child.
+However, remember… just as we run a race, so we are running in a race with time.
 In a few short years, your child will be an adult, out on their own and probably married with children of their own.
 Don’t grow weary.
 You are training/coaching your child to run their own race.
 If you want your child to respect you and your authority as their parent, then be worthy of it.
 Earn it.
 They need your love, your guidance, your wisdom, your consistency, your boundaries, your discipline and your time.
 Your child and your home will be happier in the long run.

 Here’s to happy and healthy children and a happy and healthy home.